-The data center is designed to achieve an annualized average power usage effectiveness (PUE) rating of 1.06 or better.
-Going beyond traditional PUE measurements (if such a thing can be said of PUE), the NREL HPC Data Center is using warm-water liquid cooling for its high-power computer components, then capturing and reusing that waste heat as the primary heat source in the ESIF offices and laboratory space, and to condition ventilation make up air.
+The NREL HPC data center is using warm-water liquid cooling to achieve this very low PUE, then capturing and reusing that waste heat as the primary heat source in the ESIF offices and laboratory space, and to condition ventilation make-up air.
 These technologies substantially reduce the amount of energy used by the entire building, saving energy and money in new and effective ways.

 There are no mechanical or compressor-based cooling systems for the NREL HPC data center.
 Cooling liquid is supplied indirectly from evaporative cooling towers.
 And a recently installed thermosyphon—an advanced dry cooler that uses refrigerant in a passive cycle to dissipate heat—is reducing onsite water consumption in the cooling towers without negative impacts on the HPC data center’s efficiency.